kellino/DiscreteEntropy.jl/CONTRIBUTING.md

    Now you can make your changes locally

-4. Set yourself up for local development (introduction to Julia development)[https://julialang.org/contribute/developing_package/]
+4. Set yourself up for local [development](https://julialang.org/contribute/developing_package/)

 5. When you're done making changes run all the tests: